ANU-RSES-Education/EMSC-4033-2023/ProjectPlans/ProjectPlan_u7519655/ProjectPlanner.md

 **Example:** _(this is based on the seismic monitoring dashboard that Louis showed).
 Seismic stations can be used to monitor human noise over the course of the day.
 Some seismometers stream data live to a server and so this processing can be done in near-real time.
 In this project I plan to build an online dashboard which processes the data once a day and uploads the results to github as 1) raw data, 2) an image that can be embedded in websites, 3) an updating csv table in github.
 I also plan to use the github "actions" engine to provide all the necessary processing power._

+The water isotopes like Oxygen or Hydrogen will change due to the change of different environment and condition changes like altitude or landform.
+This is  a very importent element in geochemistry research.
+I plan to build an dashboard when someone tape in parameters like catchmet, month or time the map will show how water isotopes distrubutes in this area.

 ## Goals

 - Goal 1
 - Goal 2
 - ...

+There will be two goals in this project.

+**First goal**: Select Australia water isotope data from world data, then build a fuction that data can update in real time.

+**Second goal**: Build a seclect system that allow people to choose their data in some specific conditions.

 (Write things that you can assess whether they have been accomplished.
 For example, a goal like “improve visualisation of ocean output” is vague...
 But a goal that reads “implement functionality to plot streamlines of horizontal velocities in various slices from 3D ocean output” is specific enough.)